ajguerrer/notebook/content/unit-testing/antipatterns.md

 ### Don't add production code for tests only

-Mixing testing code with production code only adds to maintenance costs.
+Mixing test code with production code only adds to maintenance costs.

 {{% notice warning %}}
 ```cpp